lyij/hello-world/README.md

 # hello-world
 newbieeee of dis world!

-actually am not really familar with coding, but it seems like people around the world need to know some, so HERE I AM!
+actually don't know anything about coding, but it seems like people around the world need to know some, so HERE I AM!